1poundboneless skinless chicken breast, cut into bite-sized pieces

 Instructions

-Start the Base: In a large Dutch oven or wide heavy-bottomed pot, add chicken stock, butter, onion powder, garlic powder, poultry seasoning, salt, and pepper.
+Start the Base: In a large Dutch oven or wide heavy-bottomed pot, add 6 cups chicken stock, 2 tablespoons unsalted butter, 1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon poultry seasoning,1 teaspoon kosher salt, and 1/2 teaspoon fresh ground black pepper.
 Cover and bring to a boil over medium-high heat.

-Prep Chicken and Potatoes: While the broth heats, peel and dice potatoes.
-Cut chicken into bite-sized pieces.
+Prep Chicken and Potatoes: While the broth heats, peel and dice 3 medium russet potatoes.
+1 pound boneless skinless chicken breast, cut into bite-sized pieces.
 Add both to the pot once the broth is boiling.
 Stir and cover.

-Make the Slurry: In a mason jar or sealed container, combine flour and milk.
+Make the Slurry: In a mason jar or sealed container, combine 1 cup all-purpose flour and 3 cups whole milk.
 Shake vigorously until smooth — this is your thickening slurry.

 Thicken the Soup: Slowly pour slurry into the pot, stirring constantly.
-Add shredded Swiss cheese and ham chunks.
+Add 8 ounces Swiss cheese and 2 cups lean ham chunks.
 Stir until cheese begins to melt.

 Simmer: Reduce heat to low, cover, and simmer for 15 minutes, stirring often, until potatoes are tender and soup is thickened.

-Serve: Ladle into bowls, sprinkle with parsley, and top with garlic croutons for crunch.
+Serve: Ladle into bowls, sprinkle with 1 tablespoon fresh parsley, and top with 1 cup garlic croutons for crunch.
 Serve hot.

 Notes